pakoito/RustyAndroid/README.md

 Setup your ```ndk.dir``` in ```local.properties```

-Create your .rs files like the examples in the RustLib folder, and compile them using rustc
+Create your .rs files with pub extern functions like the examples in the RustLib folder, and compile them using rustc

     rustc --target=arm-linux-androideabi -C linker=$ANDROID_TOOLCHAIN/bin/arm-linux-androideabi-gcc -C link-args=-pie -C ar=$ANDROID_TOOLCHAIN/bin/arm-linux-androideabi-ar --crate-type=staticlib src/lib.rs